Best Level 2 Home EV Chargers (2026)

 Head-to-Head Comparisons

-ChargePoint wins on flexibility — 16-50A adjustable amperage, both plug-in and hardwired installs, and a more mature app.
-The Tesla unit wins on plug coverage (both NACS and J1772 built in, no adapters) and warranty (4 years vs 3).
-Both land around ~$500-550. [src1, src2, src6]
+ChargePoint wins on flexibility — 16-50A adjustable amperage, both plug-in and hardwired installs, a more mature app, and it is still stocked on Amazon (~$539).
+The Tesla unit wins on plug coverage (both NACS and J1772 built in, no adapters) and warranty (4 years vs 3), but at ~$599 direct from Tesla it is now the pricier of the two and its Amazon listing is unavailable. [src1, src2, src6, src8]

 Pick Tesla Universal Wall Connector if: your household mixes a Tesla and a non-Tesla, or you want the longest warranty.